 Step 4: The actual creating of a budget

 Where to start?
 Simple, with your income (or the households income).
 This can get a bit tricky if your work is commission based or your working hours differ.
 However, you could base this on an average over the last few months, or if you have a basic pay use this and add a little more (for your commission), this way any extra commission made that month will always be a bonus – and the same goes with flexible working hours.

 Now that you have the amount of money coming in, you need to take away the money going out.
 Start with your fixed costs, so what you pay every month, which is usually the same cost – this is your bills, so rent/mortgage, utility bills, mobile phone, internet, Netflix and so on.

 Then you need to take away your variable costs such as groceries, entertainment (eating out, cinema etc.), petrol/transport and more.
 Base this on an average which you have spent over the last few months.

 Compare the total amount that is leaving your bank account against the money coming in.
 Is there any area where you think, “I am spending a lot of money going to the cinema” or “I am paying too much for this bill”.
 Then cut this cost down and do this for your groceries too.

 Depending on your financial situation setting a budget doesn’t have to be restrictive, but just helps you to monitor your spend and then you are able to come up with an amount you are happy to spend each month.
 Give yourself an entertainment budget – how much you are happy to spend a month on socialising or eating out and so on.

 Remember your commitments change throughout the year, and some months you may have more birthdays and celebrations than others – so when you can save on some months it’s good to do so.

-You may also find by making a few other smalls changes, will help bring your expenditure down.
+You may also find making a few other small changes will help bring your expenditure down.
 For example: